khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 Read the new section _"More about the IDW algorithms"_ below for more info about the IDW algorithms.

-## PDAL-based ground filtering user guide
+## PDAL-based ground filtering/pre-processing user guide

 1. Copy the example configuration files (`config.json`, `fnames.txt`) to your target folder (in which the LAS files are located).
 2. Edit the configuration files.